-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 5.5 Is the leniency programme open to individuals?
 Can employees or former employees benefit from a leniency application filed by their employer?
 Do the authorities operate a programme for individual whistleblowers separate to the leniency programme?

-Pursuant to Articles 1, 4 and 5 of the Regulation on Active Cooperation, employees of a cartelist also benefit from the same level of leniency or immunity that is granted to the entity if the relevant conditions set out in questions 5.1 and 5.2 are met.
+Pursuant to Articles 1, 4 and 5 of the Regulation on Active Cooperation, employees of a cartel member or a cartel facilitator also benefit from the same level of leniency or immunity that is granted to the entity if the relevant conditions set out in questions 5.1 and 5.2 are met.

-An executive or employee of a cartelist may also apply for leniency before the investigation report is officially served.
+An executive or employee of a cartel member or a cartel facilitator may also apply for leniency before the investigation report is officially served.
 Such an application is independent from any application by the cartel member itself.
 Depending on the application order, there may be total immunity from fine or a reduction in fine for such executive or employee.
 The reduction rates and conditions for immunity or reduction are the same as those for companies.

 5.6 Can leniency be denied or revoked?
 If so, on what grounds?